-The Directors have reviewed cashflow scenarios for the Vesuvius Group for a period at least 12 months from 27 July 2022, the date of approval of the 2022 Vesuvius plc Group Interim Condensed Financial Statements, including those that may be relevant to the Company and its investee companies.
-These forecasts reflect an assessment of current and future end market conditions, including the impact of covid-related lockdowns in China and war in Ukraine, and their impact on the Group's future trading performance.
-The analysis undertaken includes a severe but plausible downside scenario which assumes a decline in business activity and profitability in H2 2022 to the level achieved in H2 2020.
-Relative to H1 2022, this implies an c.30% decline in sales and a c.60% decline in Trading Profit, with no improvement from this level assumed in 2023.
-Even in this downside scenario, the forecasts show that the Group's maximum net debt / EBITDA (pre-IFRS 16 in-line with the covenant calculation) does not exceed 1.0x, compared to a leverage covenant of 3.25x.
+The Directors of the Group have prepared cash flow scenarios for the Group for a period at least 12 months from the date of approval of the 2021 Interim Condensed Financial Statements.
+These forecasts reflect an assessment of current and future end market conditions and their impact on the Group's future trading performance.
+The analysis undertaken includes a severe but plausible downside scenario which is based on a return to a Covid impacted market as seen last year and assumes a decline in business activity and profitability in H2 2021 to the level of achieved in H2 2020.
+Relative to H1 2021, this implies an c.8% decline in sales and a c.30% decline in EBITDA, with no improvement from this level assumed in 2022.
+In this downside scenario, the forecasts show that the Group has significant headroom in terms of both available committed liquidity and required compliance with financial covenants.